Central Pollution Control Board: Divisions of CPCB Head Office

-Zonal offices
+Regional Directorates

-CPCB has established 9 zonal offices catering to various States.
-Zonal offices are field offices of CPCB and all the schemes are prepared at Head office are executed by them.
-Zonal offices undertake field investigation and send reports on Water Quality Monitoring, Air Quality Monitoring, Industrial Inspection and other such related activities to the Head office for further action.
-Each zonal office caters to a fixed number of states.
-The Zonal offices are located at Bengaluru, Kolkata, Shillong, Bhopal, Lucknow, Vadodara, Chandigarh, Pune and a Project Office at Agra.
+CPCB has established 9 Regional Directorates catering to various States.
+Regional Directorates are field offices of CPCB and all the schemes are prepared at Head office are executed by them.
+Regional Directorates undertake field investigation and send reports on Water Quality Monitoring, Air Quality Monitoring, Industrial Inspection and other such related activities to the Head office for further action.
+Each Regional Directorate caters to a fixed number of states.
+The Regional Directorates are located at Bengaluru, Kolkata, Shillong, Bhopal, Lucknow, Vadodara, Chandigarh, Pune, Chennai and a Project Office at Agra.